Dowell-Lab/RNAseq-Flow/README.md

     $export PATH=~:$PATH

 Secondly, edit the appropriate config file, e.g. `conf/slurm_grch38.config`, to ensure the proper paths are set for genome reference files and other executables (look for all mentions of `COMPLETE_*`).
 Variable names should hopefully be self-explanatory.
-Note that Tfit/FStitch are optional, so you do not need to fill those paths unless you plan to run those in the pipeline.
-See below for more Tfit/FStitch details.
-As of version 1.0, there are now flags by which you can provide directories containing fastqs and sras.
-Furthermore, you can now specify the Nextflow working directory and output directory with flags.
-Last, you must also now specify the email to which the report will be sent for the run.
+An example run with the required arguments is as follows:

 ```

-    $ nextflow run main.nf -profile slurm_grch38 --workdir '</nextflow/work/temp/>' --genome_id 'hg38' --outdir '</my/project/>' --email <john.doe@themailplace.com> --sras '</dir/to/sras/*>'
+    $ nextflow run main.nf -profile slurm_grch38 --workdir '</nextflow/work/temp/>'  --outdir '</my/project/>' --email <john.doe@themailplace.com> --sras '</dir/to/sras/*>'

 ```